Laillaa/French_CEOs/sparqlbooks/wdt_explore_population.sparqlbook.md

 When you prepare the queries, you can execute them on the Wikidata SPARQL endpoint, and then document and execute them in this notebook.

-Countries: France, Sweden & the UK
+Countries: France, Sweden & New Zealand

 ### Inspect CEOs